 One of the 5 typical misconceptions is to think ‘the bigger the furnace the better.’
 A system actually operates best when each component is properly sized and tailored for your home.
 Oversized equipment may cycle on and off more frequently, which can make the homeless comfortable and dramatically shorten the equipment's life span.
 If your furnace wasn’t sized properly, it may not be able to keep up with the demand for heat.
 To learn about the other misconceptions when buying new HVAC equipment, click here.

 Single versus Variable Speed

 With the cost of natural gas rising, heating bills are a source of worry for some.
 If you are one of those, you are not alone.
 One measure of the efficiency of a furnace is the Annual Fuel Utilization Efficiency (AFUE).
 An AFUE rating of 70 percent means that all but 30 percent of the fuel energy consumed, was converted to heat for the home.
 In other words, if you spend $100 heating your home, it means that $30 went up the chimney!
 Literally, you’re “burning money.”
 Currently, the U.S. Department of Energy has a set minimum AFUE standard for furnaces.
-The current minimum AFUE is 78 percent for a gas forced air furnace.
+In 2014, the minimum AFUE was 78 percent for a gas-forced air furnace.
 High-efficiency furnaces start at 90 percent AFUE.

 Even if your furnace is highly efficient, the efficiency of the system is in big determined by the installation or retrofit.
 ENERGY STAR states that more than half of new furnace systems in U.S. homes do not perform to their rated efficiency as a result of improper installation.
 In fact, improper installation can reduce performance by as much as 30%.
 As an ENERGY STAR partner, we recommend that the work is performed by professionals.
 To learn more about equipment efficiency, visit our blog post on AFUE.